skeoop/skeoop.github.io/Home.md

 * Only 2 lab exams.
 2nd lab exam during finals week.
 * Written Final Exam: 26 May, 9:00-12:00 in room 204.
 Any conflict?

 Review Sequence Diagram from Last Week
 Recursion and back-tracking
 Coin Purse withdraw using recursion (and why)
 Strategy Pattern
 Threads
 Threads in Swing
-(maybe) Intro to Lambda expression for anonymous objects
+Intro to Lambda expressions

 #### Lab
 * Quiz on using List (computer required)